tiffanyxiao/nonprofit-website-generator/README.md

 Skills that were not covered in the class that were learned/utilized in this project:
 * Form submission vs. onlick submission, and how to handle function overriding others in Javascript.
 * Dealing with user entered information (requiring inputs, catching empty inputs, invalid links, etc.) on a form/html
-* Css styling (a large portion of the project is creating a user-friendly interface)
+* CSS styling (a large portion of the project is creating a user-friendly interface)
 * Page hiding/showing and multiple "pages" on one html file (this is used in a couple of places throughout the project for elegance, as it is simpler for both the client and the programmer to put all the pages on one single html file)